ktindiana/operational-sep/README.md

     USER VARIABLES: The user must modify the following variables in library/global_vars.py:
         user_col - identify columns in your file containing fluxes to analyze;
             even if your delimeter is white space, consider the date-time column as one single column.
 SET IN library/global_vars.py. user_delim - delimeter between columns, e.g. " " or ","   Use " " for any amount of whitespace.
 SET IN library/global_vars.py. user_energy_bins - define your energy bins at the top of the code in the variable user_energy_bins.
 Follow the format in the subroutine define_energy_bins.
 SET IN library/global_vars.py.
         user_fname - specify the name of the file containing the fluxes through an argument in the command line. --UserFile  The user_fname variable will be updated with that filename.
-ARGUMENT time_resolution - will be calculated using two time points in your file;
+ARGUMENT time_resolution - the program determines time_resolution
-                if you have irregular time measurements, calculate_fluence() must be modified/rewritten.
+            (seconds) by finding the difference between every consecutive set of time points in the data set.
+The most common difference is identified as the time resolution.
+This method should find an accurate time resolution even if there are gaps in the time steps..
 AUTOMATICALLY DETERMINED.